michaellonsway/curriculum-markdown/README.md

 *** Assessed patient condition.
 Gave turnover reports and consulted patient condition with emergency room doctors/nurses
 *** Completed and submitted patient reports hard copy and electronically to San Diego County for records

-**Function:** with this engine it's possible to research professors working in the IFPB - Instituto Federal da ParaÃ­ba.
-Can find using name or skills.

 ## Personal Projects